icaros-usc/pyribs/CONTRIBUTING.md

    dependencies.
    - Installation cells tend to produce a lot of output.
 Make sure to clear this output in Jupyter lab so that it does not clutter the documentation.
+   - Choose your ribs extra carefully -- in particular, if you use `ribs.visualize` in the tutorial, make sure to use `%pip install ribs[visualize]`.
 1. Before the main loop of the QD algorithm, include a line like `total_itrs = 500` (any other integer will work).
 This line will be replaced during testing (see `tests/tutorials.sh`) in order to test that the notebook